fr3e1/30-2-notes/Social 30-2/Chapter 1/Lesson 1.md

 * Human beings can be perfected

 #### Culture
-* This combination of beliefs, customs, and social behaviours of a particular group
+* This combination of [[beliefs]], customs, and social behaviours of a particular group

 #### Language
 * How people use words to communicate with one another.
-A common language often unites people and shape identity
+A common language often unites people and shape [[identity]]
 * think about how your life would be different if you could not communicate with your peers, family or teachers!

 #### Religion and Spirituality
-* Collectively held beliefs and practices, linked to social groups or institutions that center on the worship of Gods or God
+* Collectively held [[beliefs]] and practices, linked to social groups or institutions that [[center]] on the worship of Gods or God
 * For example: Islam, Hinduism, Christianity

 #### Environment and Relationship to the Land